DaniLacarbi/DaniLacarbi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi there!
-I'm Daniele L., and I am currently studying Computer Science at the University of Trento.
-I am still new to programming but I hope I'll eventually help develop useful tools for everyone.
-I am interested in mobile and web development and gaining a deeper understanding of peculiar topics such as machine learning and cryptography.
+🧍 Hi there!
+I'm Daniele L.

+🎓 I am currently studying Computer Science at the University of Trento.

+🌱 I am still new to programming, but I hope I'll eventually help develop useful tools for everyone.

+💻 I am interested in mobile and web development and gaining a deeper understanding of topics such as machine learning and cryptography.

+🔗 Here are my other profiles, in case you were interested: https://gravatar.com/danilacarbi